Notice a common theme among the top five most visited retail websites worldwide?

 MobyPark added a Google Translate button so that users can translate listings into their preferred language.
 It helped them expand their parking space app across Western Europe.

-Local area marketing and user generated content:
+Local area marketing and user generated content

-MobyPark gave car park owners the ability to share useful information about activities, facilities and places of interest in the area with drivers.
+MobyPark also gave car park owners the ability to share useful information about activities, facilities and places of interest in the area with drivers.
 This drove increased volumes of organic traffic to their platform.

-Data-driven push marketing campaigns:
+Data-driven push marketing campaigns

 There’s no sure way to marketing success